IMClick-Project/IQ/Cubic Equations of State Simulator/MATLAB Grader/Assignment 1/Problem 1/README.md

 + Exported Results and Macros: The folder includes the results of a simulator task exported in Excel files.
 It also contains two Excel macros to organize the simulation results of a component in one phase or two phases at equilibrium in thermodynamic tables, in addition to performing interpolations and calculating other thermodynamic properties.
 + Logo Pictures: The program logo in png and ico format.
 These are used in the visual design of the simulator.
 + **Database:** Excel file that collects experimental data and thermodynamic properties of each compound available to perform the requested thermodynamic calculations and plot the diagrams/surfaces.
 + MATLAB Apps and MATLAB Codes (**Figure 3**): MATLAB files that perform various simulator functions.
 The app type files (.mlapp) contain the graphic design and programming of its components.
-Code files (.m) contain the implementation of the thermodynamic calculations.
+Code files (.m) contain the implementation of the thermodynamic calculations ([Code Documentation](https://github.com/IMClick-Project/IQ/tree/main/Cubic%20Equations%20of%20State%20Simulator/Code%20Documentation)).

 <img src="https://github.com/IMClick-Project/IQ/blob/main/Cubic%20Equations%20of%20State%20Simulator/MATLAB%20Grader/Assignment%201/Problem%201/codes.jpg" width="986" height="698">